Vaganza: Astronaut, Skunk, and Vaganza's origins

-Wallingford and Quigley began formally working on the Vaganza project in late-1991.
-The duo's launch followed the dissolution of their respective indie groups, Astronaut (band) and Skunk (band).
+Wallingford and Quigley began formally working on the Vaganza project in late 1991.
+The duo's launch followed the dissolution of their respective indie groups, Astronaut and Skunk.

 The pair went into seclusion for roughly two years, completely reinventing themselves visually, and developing their sound—a significant departure, both in style and complexity, from their previous ventures—in a New Jersey–based home studio.

-Speaking with Yahoo Music Editor-in-Chief, Lyndsey Parker, in a 1998 interview, Quigley said of the project's inception:
+Speaking with Yahoo Music Editor-in-Chief Lyndsey Parker in a 1998 interview, Quigley said of the project's inception:

 "... we grew up listening to all forms of musical theater and all that glam-rock crap.
 David and I used to always talk about our 'dream band,' what we'd really like to do with music.
-Finally we thought, 'Maybe we shouldn't just dream about this, or talk about this as if it's something that will never actually happen, and we should actually do it."
+Finally we thought, 'Maybe we shouldn't just dream about this, or talk about this as if it's something that will never actually happen, and we should actually do it.

 Are You Willing to Die for Rock 'n' Roll? demo (1993) and signing with Elektra Records

 Their first unofficial release was a 1993 demo entitled Are You Willing to Die for Rock 'n' Roll?

 The elaborately produced recording was completed in October of '93.
 During the previous spring and summer, Wallingford and Quigley had fully realized their desired individual and combined visual presentation(s).
-In the months following Are You Willings recording, the two repeatedly made the rounds, through Manhattan's nightclubs, and various music and/or nightlife oriented events.
+In the months following Are You Willings recording, the two repeatedly made the rounds, through Manhattan's nightclubs, and various music- and/or nightlife-oriented events.
 These social activities were undertaken with the goal of being seen and circulating the demo to as many people as possible.
 Among those who ultimately received copies were many of the pair's friends in the music business.

-In Rolling Stone Magazine's year-end survey of popular musicians, Billy Corgan of The Smashing Pumpkins named Are You Willing to Die for Rock 'n' Roll? (which he erroneously listed as Are You Ready to Die for Rock 'n' Roll?) as one of his 10 favorite releases of 1993.
+In Rolling Stone magazine's year-end survey of popular musicians, Billy Corgan of The Smashing Pumpkins named Are You Willing to Die for Rock 'n' Roll? (which he erroneously listed as Are You Ready to Die for Rock 'n' Roll?) as one of his 10 favorite releases of 1993.

 The impact of these combined efforts proved to be sufficient substitute for Vaganza's then-lacking live band to generate an industry buzz and eventually land the pair a contract with Elektra Records.

 In April 1994, Terry Tolkin, then an A&R VP for Elektra, offered them a deal.